CosmWasm/book/src/basics/multitest-intro.md

 [`query_wasm_smart`](https://docs.rs/cosmwasm-std/1.0.0/cosmwasm_std/struct.QuerierWrapper.html#method.query_wasm_smart)
 queries are given a contract with the message.
-Also, we don't need to care about query results as `Binary` - multitest assumes that we would like to deserialize them to some response type, so it takes advantage of Rust type elision to provide us with nice Api.
+Also, we don't need to care about query results as `Binary` - multitest assumes that we would like to deserialize them to some response type, so it takes advantage of Rust type elision to provide us with a nice Api.

 Now it's time to rerun the test.
 It should still pass, but now we nicely abstracted the testing contract as a whole, not some internal functions.
 The next thing we should probably cover is making the contract more interesting